Pope Pius VI

-Pope Pius VI (Pio VI; born Count Giovanni Angelo Braschi, 25 December 1717 – 29 August 1799) was head of the Roman Catholic Church and ruler of the Papal States from 15 February 1775 to his death in August 1799.
+Pope Pius VI (Pio VI; born Count Angelo Onofrio Melchiorre Natale Giovanni Antonio called Giovanni Angelo or Giannangelo Braschi, 25 December 1717 – 29 August 1799) was head of the Catholic Church and ruler of the Papal States from 15 February 1775 to his death in August 1799.

-Pius VI condemned the French Revolution and the suppression of the Gallican Church that resulted from it.
-French troops commanded by Napoleon Bonaparte defeated the papal army and occupied the Papal States in 1796.
+Pius VI condemned the French Revolution and the suppression of the Catholic Church in France that resulted from it.
+French troops commanded by Napoleon Bonaparte defeated the Papal army and occupied the Papal States in 1796.
 In 1798, upon his refusal to renounce his temporal power, Pius was taken prisoner and transported to France.
 He died eighteen months later in Valence.
-His reign of over two decades is the fifth-longest in papal history.
+His reign of more than twenty-four years is the fifth-longest in papal history.
+He was also the longest-ruling pope of the Papal States.

 Biography

 Early years

-Giovanni Angelo Braschi was born in Cesena on Christmas Day in 1717 as the eldest of eight children to Count Marco Aurelio Tommaso Braschi and Anna Teresa Bandi.
-His siblings were Felice Silvestro, Giulia Francesca, Cornelio Francesco, Maria Olimpia, Anna Maria Costanza, Giuseppe Luigi and Maria Lucia Margherita.
-His maternal grandmother was Countess Cornelia Zangheri Bandi.
-He was baptized in Cesena two days later on 27 December and was given the baptismal name of Angelo Onofrio Melchiorre Natale Giovanni Antonio.
+Giovanni Angelo Braschi was born in Cesena on Christmas Day in 1717 as the eldest of eight children to Count Marco Aurelio Tommaso Braschi and Anna Teresa.
+His uncle was Cardinal Giovanni Carlo Bandi.
+His nephew was Romoaldo Braschi-Onesti, the penultimate cardinal-nephew.

+Braschi was baptized in Cesena two days later on 27 December and was given the baptismal name of Angelo Onofrio Melchiorre Natale Giovanni Antonio.
 After completing his studies in the Jesuit college of Cesena and receiving his doctorate of both canon and civil law in 1734, Braschi continued his studies at the University of Ferrara.

-Church career
+The priest

 Braschi became the private secretary of papal legate Cardinal Tommaso Ruffo, Bishop of Ostia and Velletri.
-Cardinal Ruffo took him as his conclavist at the 1740 papal conclave and when the latter became the Dean of the Sacred College of Cardinals in 1740, Braschi was appointed as his auditor, a post he held until 1753.
+Cardinal Ruffo took him as his conclavist at the 1740 papal conclave and when the latter became the Dean of the College of Cardinals in 1740, Braschi was appointed as his auditor, a post he held until 1753.

-His skill in the conduct of a mission to the court of Naples won him the esteem of Pope Benedict XIV.
+Braschi's skill in the conduct of a mission to the court of Naples won him the esteem of Pope Benedict XIV.
 In 1753, following the death of Cardinal Ruffo, Benedict appointed Braschi one of his own secretaries.
 In 1755, the pope appointed him as a canon of St Peter's Basilica.